MartianDreamer/simple-ioc/README.md

 # Simple Dependency Injection Library
 Support 3 annotations:
-* Component: mark beans.
+* Component: marking beans.
 It can be used on methods or classes.
 It has 2 scopes which are singleton and prototype.
+* Configuration: marking classes which contain @Component methods.
+Those classes are treated like singleton component classes.
-* Inject: inject a dependency.
-It is  used to annotated fields.
-You can specify a class which is prioritized for annotated field by parameter qualified.
+* Inject: marking fields in which dependencies are injected.
+You can specify a class which is prioritized for annotated fields by parameter qualified.
-* Runner: run a method.
-It is used to annotated methods in beans or static methods.
+* Runner: marking method which will be executed by DIContext.
+It must be used in a @Component classes.